- The vision and concept for a charter high school in San Pedro was initiated by Camilla Townsend and fellow community leaders in 2000.

 - The first Graduation Commencement Ceremony of POLAHS was held at the historic Warner Grand Theater in June 2009.
 The date also marked the school’s first annual Scholarship Fund, through which individuals and organizations support the efforts of the school’s alumni to attend college.

-- In 2010, the Athletic Program of POLAHS received official membership into the California Interscholastic Federation (CIF) for its 15 athletic teams, seven of which have gone on to receive CIF Championship Titles.
+- In 2010, the Athletic Program of POLAHS received official membership into the California Interscholastic Federation (CIF) for its 15 athletic teams, eight of which have gone on to receive CIF Championship Titles.

 - POLAHS purchased its school building from the Port of Los Angeles in November 2011, and completed the construction of 35 classrooms and laboratories - including those on the second floor.
 The milestone was acknowledged at an official Ribbon-Cutting Ceremony attended by friends of the school.